hemanthbhushan/hemanthbhushan/README.md

 - **Solidity:** Crafting secure and efficient smart contracts on Ethereum and other EVM-compatible blockchains.
 - **Move (SUI, Aptos):** Developing on the Move language for the Diem (formerly Libra) blockchain, ensuring reliability and performance.
-- **Rust(learning):** Building high-performance, reliable, and safe blockchain solutions, leveraging Rust's powerful features.
+- **Rust:** Building high-performance, reliable, and safe blockchain solutions, leveraging Rust's powerful features.
 - **JavaScript:** Implementing frontend and backend solutions for web-based DApps, ensuring seamless user experiences.
 - **Frontend & Backend:** Proficient in both frontend and backend development, I ensure end-to-end functionality and user satisfaction in blockchain applications.